 Bake until cooked through (at least 145°F), usually about 45 to 60 minutes (depending on the size of the rolls).
 Remove from the oven and let rest for 5 to 10 minutes.
 Garnish with chopped parsley and serve at once with extra sauce on the side.

-2 tbsp Italian parsley
+2 tablespoon Italian parsley

 Video